-Welcome to the Fresh Touch of Healing Counseling Center with services provided by
+Welcome to the Fresh Touch of Healing Counseling Center

 Christian Counseling is a joint venture of the counselor and the client, whereby healing and restoration are sought through mutual insight exchange, behavioral change, and spiritual renewal.
 As such, your therapist greatly depends upon you to adhere strictly to the following criterion in order that your investment reaps optimal results.